taruni-always/typeAway/README.md

 # typeAway
-typeAway our very own linux editor using C!
+typeAway, our very own text editor using C!